To The Victoria Falls

 Victoria Falls Safari Lodge

 During construction an environmental architect was employed to ensure minimal impact on the lodge’s surroundings.
-No mature trees on the land were destroyed during building and 6,000 young trees were planted on and around the estate.
+No mature trees were felled during building work and 6,000 young trees were planted on and around the estate.
 These efforts were recognised when the Lodge was awarded the prestigious international Green Globe Distinction Award in 2000 for outstanding environmental practices in its construction.
-The development was, however, still criticised by conservationists for building on a natural site previously identified as a wildlife corridor (Wynn, 1995).
+The development was, however, still criticised by conservationists for building on a natural site previously identified as an important wildlife corridor.

 “In addition, the...
 Victoria Falls Safari Lodge... is built on land originally set aside as a wildlife corridor from the Zambezi National Park to the river.
 This has created a whole new problem - keeping potentially dangerous large animals at a safe distance from tourists.
 Electric fences have been erected to ‘protect’ the new Safari Lodge and the Elephant Hills Golf Course.”
 (Wynn, 1995)